 Many Secondary Schools in SA are now delivering VET Music Programs, and there are excellent resources available.
 The cost becomes prohibitive however where there are only a few students who are wishing to engage with the program.

-The Music SA VET programs are perfect for schools where there are 1 – 5 students who are wishing to earn a VET qualification and where the school does not have the capacity to support these programs internally.
-Importantly, the Music SA VET program has direct links to the music industry, providing hands on experience, volunteer opportunities and networks that are not offered or available elsewhere.
+The COSAMP VET programs delivered at Music SA’s training facilities are perfect for schools where there are 1 – 5 students who are wishing to earn a VET qualification and where the school does not have the capacity to support these programs internally.
+Importantly, if you study with COSAMP at Music SA, the VET program has direct links to the music industry, providing hands on experience, volunteer opportunities and networks that are not offered or available elsewhere.

 Why Should I Study a VET Course?